cisco/mindmeld/source/userguide/dm.rst

 The Dialogue Manager

- - manages the conversational aspect of a Workbench application
+ - manages the conversational aspect of a mindmeld application
  - uses pattern-based rules to determine the dialogue state for each incoming request
  - implements handlers which execute business logic and return a natural language response to the user

 Developing a dialogue manager can be a daunting task for all but the simplest conversational apps.
-Workbench mitigates the challenge by providing a pattern-matching system and helpers for generating responses.
+MindMeld mitigates the challenge by providing a pattern-matching system and helpers for generating responses.

 .. note::

     This is an in-depth tutorial to work through from start to finish.
 Before you begin, read the :ref:`Step-by-Step Guide <quickstart>`, paying special attention to the section about defining the :ref:`Dialogue State Handlers <define_dialogue_state_handlers>`.

-Let's explore the main concepts you'll apply when you develop a dialogue manager in Workbench: *dialogue states*, *dialogue state rules*, *dialogue state handlers*, *targeted dialogue state handling*, *dialogue flows*, and *dialogue middleware*.
+Let's explore the main concepts you'll apply when you develop a dialogue manager in MindMeld: *dialogue states*, *dialogue state rules*, *dialogue state handlers*, *targeted dialogue state handling*, *dialogue flows*, and *dialogue middleware*.

 Dialogue States
 ---------------

 For every incoming request, the dialogue manager (DM) determines which dialogue state applies.
-When developing your application, you set up a system of rules to match requests to dialogue states, using a flexible syntax that Workbench provides.
+When developing your application, you set up a system of rules to match requests to dialogue states, using a flexible syntax that MindMeld provides.
 Each dialogue state represents a task that the conversational agent can complete.
 Usually, you name the dialogue state for the task it represents, for example `welcome` or `send_store_hours`.
 Name the dialogue states from the conversational agent's perspective.
 (By contrast, you name intents from the user's perspective).

 Each dialogue state has a handler which contains logic to fulfill a user's request or gather more information if necessary, and to generate a natural language response.
 Dialogue state rules and handlers are implemented in the :ref:`application container <app_container>`.